Examining the Message of William Branham

 The word "Eagle,"written on a boulder in Sabino Canyon (left--accessed from a free download from Tucson Tabernacle's Website) compared to a sample of the word "Eagle" written in WMB's handwriting (right--portion of a photo from Only Believe magazine, vol. 4, no.2, June 1991, p.
 5).

-Though not identical, they are similar.
+Though not identical, they are very similar.
 One wouldn’t expect them to be identical, since one was written on rough rock using another rock, a metal tool, or maybe a piece of chalk, while WMB’s sermon notes were written by pen or pencil on a smooth sheet of paper.
 I make the comparison only to show that the writing in both pictures is close enough that WMB could have written both of them.

 I would like to list a few points of interest that I believe should cast doubt on this being any kind of supernatural sign given to WMB by God.